shri-acha/xfeedfilter/README.md

-**Vibe-Coded**

 # xfeedfilter — Firefox Extension

-A Firefox extension that uses AI to filter your X feed based on custom keywords.
+A vibecoded Firefox extension that uses AI to filter your X feed based on custom keywords.
 Irrelevant tweets are hidden automatically as you scroll.

 ---